luczsoma/aeadsafe/README.md

 ## Versions and algorithms

 Independent of library versions, AEADSafe defines _algorithm versions_.
-This intends to be a transparently upgradable abstraction from the actual, underlying AEAD constructions.
+This intends to be a transparently upgradable abstraction from the actual underlying AEAD constructions.
 The `lockSafe` operation always encrypts with the most recent version, encoding the used algorithm version into the output.
 The backwards compatible `unlockSafe` operation first decodes the used algorithm version, then decrypts and authenticates with the corresponding algorithm.

 ### Version 1 — ChaCha20-Poly1305